DIDSR/sfrc/README.rst

 yield fake patches as tabulated in TABLE I in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_ and as depicted in the following
 `movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.

-4. Apply SRGAN on testing set
+4. Apply SRGAN on test set

    .. code-block::